rphillip/NBAKloutApp/README.md

 ![framework](https://github.com/rphillip/NBAKloutApp/blob/main/framework.png)

 1. We use Selenium and BeautifulSoup to scrape Basketball Reference, HoopsHype, Instagram.
 We use APIs for NBA Stats and twitter
-2. We upload that data to a SQL server on AWS Elastic Beanstalk which automatically creats and RDS.
+2. We upload that data to a SQL server on AWS Elastic Beanstalk which automatically creates a Postgres SQL Server.
-3. We have an AWS EC2 that run Streamlit Framework to operate as the dashboard and pull data from the server
+3. We have an AWS EC2 that run Streamlit Framework to operate as the dashboard and pulls data from the Postgres server.

 ## Possible Future Upgrades
 - Automated scraping with Lambda